An Arts Centre in the

 The old Chemainus Foods building is currently for rent, but Anthem Properties has told us they would be willing to sell it to the Municipality.
 CVCAS feels strongly that this key property should be owned and controlled by our own residents to take Chemainus to the next level as THE definitive arts town on Vancouver Island.

-CVCAS is contacting local groups and residents to obtain support and become stakeholders and partners in founding a new Arts Center in the Old Chemainus Foods building.
-We are willing to demonstrate the feasibility, social and cultural advantages and sustainability of an Arts Center in the Municipality of North Cowichan’s Chemainus.
+CVCAS is contacting local groups and residents to obtain support and become stakeholders and partners in founding a new Arts Centre in the Old Chemainus Foods building.
+We are willing to demonstrate the feasibility, social and cultural advantages and sustainability of an Arts Centre in the Municipality of North Cowichan’s Chemainus.
 We need YOU to help make it happen.